ovh/docs/pages/web/ssl-gateway/use_ssl_gateway/guide.en-gb.md

 ![add free domain](images/11.PNG){.thumbnail}

-- If you are using an **"Advanced"** solution

-You will be able to add any active domain or subdomain.
+If you are using an **"Advanced"** solution you will be able to add any active domain or subdomain.

 > [!primary]
 >